The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 “Monsters are not born, Clarice.
 They are made…”

 Sethe is haunted.
 The specter of slavery lurks in the deep shadows of Sethe’s dangerous freedom.
-The phantom of barbarity and inhumanity rides Sethe’s back like the “tree” of whip scars she carries like a dutiful mother.
+The phantom of barbarity and inhumanity rides Sethe’s back like the “tree” of whip scars the dutiful mother carries.
 But the greatest haunting that Sethe suffers is the survivor’s terror.
 The certainty of death escaped, especially after a terrible decision that no one should have to make.

 Sethe’s actions, physical and metaphysical, are both born of horror and survival and crushing guilt.